10up/10up-toolkit/packages/toolkit/README.md

 ### Basic Setup

 In order to get support for HMNR/Fast Refresh follow these steps:
+- If you're not using a `.test` domain for your WP instance, make sure to set `devURL` under `10up-toolkit` namespace in `package.json`.
 - Set `SCRIPT_DEBUG` to true in `wp-config.php`
   - `define( 'SCRIPT_DEBUG', true )`
 - In your theme's `functions.php` or your plugin's entry point, add the following snippet of code